 - Schmuck Bait: Wilkins sets everything up in this way and Wontkins always seems to fall for it.

 - Sdrawkcab Name: One commercial features Wilkins as "Snikliw the Swamee".

 - Serious Business: One can get the impression that this is how Wilkins feels about trying to sell his namesake's coffee (see also: Take That!).
 In spite of all the abuse he takes, even Wontkins gets in on the deal in one commercial:Wontkins: When's Old Man Wilkins going to pay us for all this foolishness?

 Wilkins: When we sell more Wilkins Coffee.

 Wontkins: (to the camera) Buy Wilkins, will ya?

 - Space Whale Aesop: These commercials were approaching this with obvious irony long before irony in advertising even existed.

-Wilkins: (manning a detonator) You know, people who don't drink Wilkins coffee just blow up sometimes.
+- Stuff Blowing Up: Lots and lots of stuff.
+Even Wontkins himself.Wilkins: (manning a detonator) Ya' know, people who don't drink Wilkins coffee just blow up sometimes!